Vimalrka1/Employee-Payroll-Management-System/README.md

 c) Find the department with the highest average salary.
 d) Identify employees who have the same salary as at least one other employee.

-# Attached the output screenshot named as "Employee Payroll Management System.pdf
+# Attached the output screenshot named as "Employee Payroll Management System.pdf"